acordier16/play-notion/README.md

 # play-notion
-Play music from a tagged Notion database via yt-dlp and mpv! 🎵
+Play music from a tagged [Notion](https://notion.so/) database via yt-dlp and mpv! 🎵

-Are you using Notion as a database for the music links (youtube, soundcloud, ...) you listen to? 🧠
+Are you using Notion as a database for the music links (Youtube, Soundcloud, ...) you listen to? 🧠

 Have you ever wanted to be able to query these links with tags and play corresponding tracks directly? 🔗